 Adding Humidity During Heating

 The simplest way to a more energy-efficient and comfortable home during the winter is to control your indoor humidity.
-The best humidity range for your home and your health is 35-50%.
-Although you can utilize single-room humidifiers to raise the humidity in certain areas of your home, this method is not efficient.
+The ideal humidity range for your home and your health is 35-50%.
+Although you can implement single-room humidifiers to raise the humidity in specific areas of your home, this method is not efficient.
 Instead, consider adding a whole-home humidifier to your HVAC system.
-A whole-home humidifier can be added to your current HVAC and plumbing systems and controlled via your thermostat.
+A whole-home humidifier can be integrated into your current HVAC and plumbing systems and controlled via your thermostat.
 You can set the ambient humidity to any level you want without worrying about turning the system on and off or remembering to fill or empty water reservoirs.
-Once the heating season is over, your humidifier can be drained and shut down until it is needed again; the only maintenance your humidifier needs can be completed by your Service Exerts technician during your bi-annual HVAC tune-ups, so no extra appointment necessary.
+When the heating season ends, your humidifier can be drained and shut down until it is needed again; the only maintenance your humidifier needs can be completed by your Service Exerts technician during your bi-annual HVAC tune-ups, so no extra appointment necessary.